Basic principles for sharing your faith

 When God tells you to go and do something, He sees the big picture, while we are limited to the small one.
 God does not usually give us a detailed blueprint, but instead leads us one step at a time.
 If you are unwilling to take the first step, don’t expect Him to give you the second!

-Principle 5: Be tactful and clear.
+Sharing Your Faith Principle 5: Be Tactful and Clear

 When Philip approached the Ethiopian eunuch, he asked, “Do you understand what you are reading?”
-(Acts 8:30).
+(Acts 8:30 NKJV).
 He does not start out with a statement like, “Are you saved?” or “Do you know that you are going to Hell?”
 Instead, Philip carries on a dialogue with the man.
 He speaks, and then he listens.

 One of the best ways to share your faith with someone is to listen to that person for awhile.
 Ask him about his opinions, his situation, his thoughts.
 Then build from there.
 That is certainly the model Jesus gave us in His one-on-one encounters with individuals (e.g., the woman at the well in John 4:7–30).